JINHUIZHANG/Time-series-analysis-on-a-Laparoscopic-Surgical-Robot/README.md

-## NUS HPC
+## Deployment
-To access NUS High Performance Computing, please refer to "Introduction of using HPC for Deep Learning on Windows.pdf" and "submission_example.pbs".
+To access NUS High Performance Computing (HPC), please refer to "Introduction of using HPC for Deep Learning on Windows.pdf" and "submission_example.pbs".

 ## Raw Datasets
 Raw datasets includes 120 and 180.
 120 (initial preparation groups excluded) and 180 groups (initial preparation groups included) are extracted from .MAT file.